Doyle Hamm: Attempted execution

 On February 20, two days before Hamm's execution was scheduled to take place, Chief Judge Bowdre issued an order allowing the execution to take place.
 At 12:30p.m. on February 22, the Eleventh Circuit Court of Appeals denied Hamm's request for a stay of execution, prompting Hamm's counsel to appeal the decision to the United States Supreme Court.

 At 6:00p.m. on February 22, the Supreme Court issued a temporary stay of execution as it considered Hamm's claims.
 Almost three hours later, at approximately 8:40p.m., the Supreme Court lifted the temporary stay and denied Hamm's petition for a stay of execution.
-Justices Ginsburg and Sotomayor dissented from the court's denial and noted that the method of execution that Alabama had devised in order to execute Hamm despite his cancer and venous access issues has "never been tried before in Alabama."
+Justices Ginsburg and Sotomayor dissented from the court's denial and noted that the method of execution that Alabama had devised in order to execute Hamm despite his cancer and venous access issues had "never been tried before in Alabama."

 During the course of the execution attempt, correctional officers spent two and a half hours inserting needles into Hamm's legs and ankles, trying to get venous access.
 The execution team turned Hamm on his stomach and slapped the back of his legs in an attempt to find a usable vein.
 When attempts at peripheral venous access failed, members of the execution team began inserting needles into Hamm's groin in the hopes of finding a vein.
 During this process, Hamm was stabbed a half-dozen times, with needles puncturing his bladder and penetrating his femoral artery.
 In the days following the execution attempt, Hamm's urine contained blood as a result of the punctured bladder.
 During the execution, a large amount of blood accumulated around Hamm's groin, soaking through the pad he was lying on and requiring the execution team to replace it.
 The large amount of blood led to speculation that the executioner had also punctured Hamm's femoral artery.